-GDPR 2018 is a unified data protection law for all the people living within the European Union, which also expands oversight to data that is exported out of the EU geography.
-This GDPR summary will hit the fundamentals and then build upwards.
+GDPR is a unified data protection law for all the people living within the European Union, which also expands oversight to data that is transferred out of the EU.
+This GDPR summary will highlight the fundamentals and then expand these in more detail.

 Companies should be ready for more stringent controls over personal data.
 The list of personal data includes the name, address, email address, photograph, IP address, GPS data, cookies, and analytics data.
 Other than that, there are special categories of data like race, religion, political views, membership to labour unions, sexual orientation, and health information.
 In light of the modern developments, biometric data and genetic data are now added in the special categories of personal data.